dhmit/urop/src/2_git_install_setup.md

 Git allows you to designate a default text editor for handling merge conflicts and other changes that you will need to make to your code.
 We will be using Atom for this, but will change the settings at a later point.
 For now, leave the default editor as Vim.

 The next screen allows you to set your PATH environment, which is what allows you to use Git from the command line.
-Make sure that the middle option is checked.
+Make sure that the last option is checked.

 ![](./images/git/git_path.png)